Plate Limpet (Lottia scutum)

 Plate limpets (photo credit: Kari Henningsgaard)

 Habitat: Plate limpets prefer rocks in the mid to low intertidal zone.
-They range from Alaska to California and can be found in Japan.
+They range from Alaska to California and can also be found in Japan.

 Tide Pool Tidbits: